New results on sum-product type growth over fields: Introduction

 \subsection{Structure of the rest of the paper}

 The rest of the paper is taken up by proofs of the above formulated main results and some corollaries.
 Section \ref{Giorgis}, with a self-explanatory title, is dedicated to the proof of Theorem \ref{R[A]}; it is in this section where our results on collinear triples and quadruples can be found.
+The bounds in this section depend only on the Stevens-de Zeeuw incidence bound.

 Section \ref{Brendan} uses Theorem \ref{R[A]} to prove Theorem \ref{thm:proddiff}.

 Section \ref{Ilya} uses Theorem \ref{R[A]} to establish a new bound on the size of a set $A\subset \F_p$, such that the nonzero part of the difference set $A-A$ is contained in a multiplicative subgroup of $\F_p^*$.